Allow other Backends for Remote Access ( SSL/TLS + User Auth )

 We were really overthinking it, it can be as simple as forcing individual certificates to be created.
 It doesn't have to know about the users, or provide an easy way to create the certs by checking for users that actually exist.
 It could do that for LDAP in the future, show a list of users so you can easily bulk-create certs, but just showing a list of all certs on the appropriate CA would suffice for a quick fix.

-#4 Updated by Joseph Casale over 8 years ago
+#4 Updated by Joseph Casale about 9 years ago

 I plan on getting an important box updated to 2.0rc1 which requires secondary auth via ldap with SSL/TLS.
 As I see Chris has set the target for 2.1, could you guys point me to the php file I would need to modify to bypass the check and I will hack away at making it work?